 Healthy eating in older age can be a challenge, learn how to add appeal to your meal with this Curam carers guide.

 Healthy eating is so important as we grow older.
-Adults of all ages will benefit from high fiber foods, wholegrains, lean proteins, fruit and vegetables and being hydrated.
+Adults of all ages will benefit from high fibre foods, wholegrains, lean proteins, fruit and vegetables and being hydrated.
 As we grow older, we can mitigate many health problems by following a healthy diet.
 Here are our top tips for eating well in old age.

 Fruit & Veg